Biscoff Cheesecake

 making biscoff cheesecake batter.

 Spread the cheesecake mixture on top of the baked cookie crust.
 I used a deep 8-inch springform pan to make the cheesecake, you can also use a 9-inch springform pan.
+The brand I use is called Fat Daddio.
+I always get asked about this pan, and I canโ€™t recommend it enough.

 Wrap the bottom of the springform pan with a few layers of aluminum.
 Then, place it in a large roasting pan.
+Pour hot water in the roasting pan to form a water bath.

 pouring cheesecake batter in a springform pan.

 To check if the cheesecake is done baking, wiggle the pan gently.
 The center should be slightly jiggly, while the edges of the cheesecake should look set.
+Some ovens might take longer, even as long as 90 minutes to fully bake the cheesecake.

 Once the cheesecake is done baking, turn the oven off, and leave the cheesecake in there for one hour.
 If you remove the cheesecake from the oven immediately after baking, the sudden temperature change can cause the cheesecake to collapse and break.

 To decorate, melt some biscoff lotus cookie butter in the microwave and drizzle on top of the chilled cheesecake.
+Use an offset spatula to spread it around.
+Sprinkle biscoff crumbs around the edges.

 pouring melted biscoff butter over cheesecake.

-• Donโ€™t open the oven while the cheesecake is baking
+• Donโ€™t open the oven during baking

 slice of biscoff cheesecake.